Tracy's Presentation: Marginalized Communities Serving the Culturally Diverse

 Email: firstname.lastname@example.org in the following situations:

-This Online Brainspotting Phase 1 training is reserved for BIPOC Mental Health and Healthcare Professionals.
-This training is approved by Brainspotting Trainings, LLC and meets the Brainspotting Phase 1 requirement towards Brainspotting certification.
+This Online Brainspotting Phase 1 or Brainspotting Phase 2 training is reserved for BIPOC Mental Health and Healthcare Professionals.
+This training is approved by Brainspotting Trainings, LLC and meets the Brainspotting requirement towards Brainspotting certification.

 Brainspotting is a powerful, focused treatment method that works by identifying, processing and releasing core neurophysiological sources of emotional/body pain, trauma, dissociation and a variety of challenging symptoms.
 Brainspotting is a simultaneous form of diagnosis and treatment, enhanced with BioLateral sound, which is deep, direct, powerful yet focused and containing.